karmab/kcli/README.rst

 cloudinit stuff
 ---------------

-if cloudinit is enabled (it is by default), a custom iso is generated on the fly for your vm ( using mkisofs) and uploaded to your kvm instance ( using the API). the iso handles static networking configuration, hostname setting, inyecting ssh keys and running specific commands
+if cloudinit is enabled (it is by default), a custom ISO is generated on the fly for your VM (using mkisofs) and uploaded to your KVM instance (using the API).
+The ISO handles static networking configuration, hostname setting, injecting ssh keys and running specific commands

 Also note that if you use cloudinit but dont specify ssh keys to inject, the default ~/.ssh/id\_rsa.pub will be used, if present.